+Competitive Preference Priority 3: Thematic Focus on Academic Fields and Advanced Proficiency in Less Commonly Taught Languages (5 points).

-Competitive Preference Priority 3 (5 points): A research project in the field of economics, engineering, international development, global education, mathematics, political science, public health, science, or technology proposed by an applicant who will use advanced language proficiency in one of the 78 LCTLs listed in Competitive Preference Priority 2 of this notice in his or her research.
+A research project in the field of economics, engineering, international development, global education, mathematics, political science, public health, science, or technology proposed by an applicant who will use advanced language proficiency in one of the 78 LCTLs listed in Competitive Preference Priority 2 of this notice in his or her research.
+An applicant must meet all three components of this priority in order to be awarded points: Propose a research project in one of the fields listed above, be proficient in the language of research at an advanced level, and propose using as a language of research one of the 78 LCTLs listed in this notice.